-As Singapore’s MICE industry continues to creak open, a new guidebook has been launched to help event planners, venues and suppliers de-code the government’s new safety measures and offer advice on how to monetise hybrid events.
+As Singapore’s MICE industry begins to creak open, an event guidebook has been launched to help professional conference and meeting organisers de-code the government’s new safety measures.

 The Event Industry Resilience Roadmap (IRR), officially launched during a hybrid ceremony on 07 October, offers practical tips on how to implement protocols for increased hygiene, crowd control and scenario planning for emergencies at events — like what do to if a positive case of Covid-19 is detected on site — and will be used to formulate the SG SafeEvent certification, which will be launched later this year.

 A joint initiative between the Singapore Association of Convention and Exhibition Organisers and Suppliers (SACEOS), Singapore Tourism Board (STB) and Enterprise Singapore (ESG), the IRR demonstrates the power of collaboration in mapping the future of meetings and events.

 “This roadmap will be a valuable guide to our industry during this period, to help them build new capabilities and emerge stronger,” says STB deputy chief executive.
 Chin Siang Yap.
 “We look forward to working closely with our industry partners to rebuild and recover, and set Singapore apart as the world’s leading destination for safe, trusted and innovative business events.”

 The IRR features a weighty chapter on how to plan and monetise hybrid events, which blend offline and online audiences.
 The IRR guide will be continuously updated to reflect evolving health and safety measures and testing procedures, as well as the onslaught of new digital platforms for events.